Dual-Context Calculi for Modal Logic: From sequent calculi to dual contexts

-\psubsubsection{\textsf{GL}}
+\paragraph{\textsf{GL}}

+The correct formulation of sequent calculus for \textsf{GL} is a difficult problem that has repeatedly received attention.
+There are simple solutions that guarantee that we can derive all and only theorems of \textsf{GL}, but they fail to satisfy cut elimination.

+The first attempt at a cut-free sequent calculus was that of Leivant \cite{Leivant1981}.
+Soon thereafter, Valentini \cite{Valentini1983} showed that Leivant's proof of cut elimination was incorrect.
+Sambin and Valentini \cite{Sambin1980} describe a procedure for building cut-free proofs for all provable sequents, but their proof is semantic and goes through Kripke structures, and hence does not constitute Gentzen-style cut elimination.
+In \cite{Sambin1982}, the same authors collect and describe in detail many early approaches, the reasons they do or do not work, and all relevant results.
+Finally, Valentini \cite{Valentini1983} shows that the same rule admits cut elimination, but the proof is rather complicated, and derives from the techniques of Bellin \cite{Bellin1985}.
+Recent progress on clarifying that result may be found in Gor\'{e} and Ramanayke \cite{Gore2012}.
+Another approach, this time based on infinitary derivations, has been followed by Shamkanov \cite{Shamkanov2014}.

-The correct formulation of sequent calculus for \textsf{GL} is a difficult problem that receives attention time and time again; see \cite{Gore2012} for a recent approach.
-The \emph{Leivant-Valentini} sequent calculus rule for \textsf{GL} \cite{Sambin1982} is this: The only difference between this rule and the one for \textsf{K4} is the appearance of the `diagonal assumption' $\Box A$.
+The Leivant-Valentini sequent calculus rule for \textsf{GL} is The only difference between this rule and the rule for \textsf{K4} is the `diagonal assumption' $\Box A$.
 We can straightforwardly use our translation to state it as an introduction rule: